thinkinglabs/thinkinglabs.github.io/_posts/2022-09-28-the-practices-that-make-continuous-integration-building.md

 To make things clear, right from the start, this is ***not* about having a centralised build server**.
 Though a centralised build server is helpful, it is not essential to attaining Continuous Integration.
 Unfortunately, it is common for teams to think that because they have a centralised build server, they practice Continuous Integration.
 It might be they do.
 However, from what I have seen (which is still a quite limited dataset), often they do not.

-That said, it should be possible for every new team member to check out the code out from Version Control, build the application and run all automated tests using a single command from the command-line, i.e. **the build script**.
+That said, it should be possible for every new team member to check out the code from Version Control, build the application and run all automated tests using a single command from the command-line, i.e. **the build script**.

 The [*Commit Build*](#commit-build) on the centralised build server will use that same build script.
 Conceivably, the commit build might perform a few extra actions not included in the build script such as uploading the build artefact to an artefact repository.